44mira/articles/Composition.md

 ($) f a = f a
 infixr 0 $  -- the left argument is evaluated first

-ans :: [Int]
-ans = reverse . map (\a -> a*a) $ [4, 5, 3, 2]
+-- infix versions of functions have the first argument on the left, and the second on the right -- f . g == (.) f g ans :: [Int] ans = reverse . map (\a -> a*a) $ [4, 5, 3, 2]
 ```